Hugo Sperrle: Early life and World War I

 Sperrle was born in the town of Ludwigsburg, in the Kingdom of Württemberg, German Empire on 7 February 1885 the son of a brewery proprietor, Johannes Sperrle and his wife Luise Karoline, née Nägele.
 (Note: According to Hümmelchen, Sperrle was born on 8 February 1885, a date based on the files of the Kirchenbuchamt (church register) in Ludwigsburg.
 However, Hümmelchen also indicates that Sperrle's military records in the German Federal Archives state 7 February 1885.)
 He joined the Imperial German Army on 5 July 1903 as a Fahnenjunker (officer cadet).
 Sperrle was assigned to the 8th Württemberg Infantry Regiment ("Großherzog Friedrich von Baden" Nr.
 126), a regiment in the Army of Württemberg, and after a year received his commission and promotion to Leutnant on 28 October 1912.
 Sperrle served another year until his promotion to Oberleutnant (second lieutenant) in October 1913.

 At the outbreak of World War I, Sperrle was training as an artillery spotter in the Luftstreitkräfte (German Army Air Service).
-On 28 November 1914 Sperrle was promoted to Hauptmann.
+On 28 November 1914 Sperrle was promoted to Hauptmann (captain).
 Sperrle did not distinguish himself in battle as his fellow staff officers in World War II had done, but he forged a solid record in the aerial reconnaissance field.